NBA Live 97: Reception

 NBA Live 97 was a finalist for the Computer Game Developers Conference's 1996 "Best Sports Game" Spotlight Award, but it lost the award to NHL 97.
 It was also nominated as Computer Games Strategy Plus's 1996 sports game of the year, although it lost to Links LS.

-The later Saturn version was much less well-received.
+The later Saturn version was much less well received.
 Critics still praised the wide range of options and features, but reported the graphics and frame rate are greatly inferior to the PlayStation version's, to the point where it is sometimes difficult to follow the action.
-GamePros The Rookie maintained that "the addictive gameplay makes up for any lack of detail in Live '97's overall look."
+GamePro maintained that "the addictive gameplay makes up for any lack of detail in Live '97's overall look."
 While acknowledging that the core gameplay is good, Rich Leadbetter of Sega Saturn Magazine felt that the issues with the animation, and additionally the speed decrease resulting from poor PAL conversion and the load times when accessing and closing menus, cut into the enjoyment too much.
 Dean Mortlock devoted most of his review in Saturn Power to arguing that it is ludicrous to release a basketball video game in the United Kingdom since the sport has very little following in that country.

 In 1997, Electronic Gaming Monthly ranked the PlayStation version the 33rd best console video game of all time, commenting that "No other basketball game comes close in playability and realism."
 They noted the omission of the Saturn version from the ranking as deliberate, since it "isn't nearly as good."